katcipis/sophia/notes/books/the-shallows.md

 write the book because he had a hard time concentrating.
 He ended up renting a small shack in a remote area and wrote the book with very limited internet access.
-This kind of experience is very subjective/qualitative, and yet I have similar feelings that it gets harder and harder to do some quite slow reading/thinking.
+This kind of experience is very subjective/qualitative, and yet I have similar feelings that it gets harder and harder to do some quiet slow reading/thinking.

 # Writing